Making nodes distinctive

 Change the font color

-To alter the font color of a node, first click on the node to select it, then click the Set font color or the Set highlight color toolbuttons on the Article and node formatting toolbar.
+Unless you happen to be color blind, this will really make your nodes stand out!
+Select the node, then click the Set font color or the Set highlight color toolbuttons on the Article and node formatting toolbar.
 Note that the toolbuttons for font face, size, color and highlight color apply both to node caption and article text.
 For more information on font color see Font and highlight color.

 Change the node icon